qamine-test/nci-adult-match-treatment-arm-api/README.md

 docker run --name ncimatch-adult-treatment-arm-api -it --network nciadultmatchui_adult-match-net -e ENVIRONMENT=test -e MONGODB_URI=mongodb://mongo:27017/Match -p 5010:5010 fnlcr/nci-adult-match-treatment-arm-api:latest
 ```

+## Configuration
+Various configuration settings can be customized in the `config/environment.yml` file.

 ## Misc

 To find a service listening on a specific port